sagarika3kundu/Algorithms/README.md

 sumBin.c---------  Given a sorted array and a number X, search two elements of array s.t. their sum is X.

 twoDimArr.c------ Apply Binary Search on 2D NxM array (A) having numbers stored in non-deceasing order under row-major scanning.
 Hint: k-th element = A[k/M][k % M]  4

+median.c--------- Median of two sorted arrays: There are 2 sorted arrays A and B of size n each.
+Write an algorithm to find the median of the array obtained after merging the above 2 arrays (i.e. array of length 2n).
+The complexity should be O(log(n))